 - Work and activity: And whatever you do, in word or deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through him.
 Col 3:17

-- Identified all the roles I play in my life: wife, mother, friend, daughter, housekeeper, writer, manager, colleague, ministry partner, bible study leader etc
+- Identified all the roles I play in my life: wife, mother, friend, daughter, housekeeper, life-coach, writer, manager, colleague, ministry partner, bible study leader etc

 - Identified my current priorities, where I spend all my time…